 Betterment is an investment service that uses software to help private investors determine their options for savings.
-There are other apps similar to Betterment, and many of them promise to be superior for planning savings and investing your money.
+Other apps are similar to Betterment, and many promise to be superior for planning savings and investing your money.

-But, Betterment isn’t the only robo-advisor.
-Let’s look at ten alternatives to Betterment.
-For each, we’ll explain some pros and cons, the key features, and explain who might get the most out of it.
+But Betterment isn’t the only robo-advisor.
+Let’s look at several alternatives to Betterment.
+For each of these Betterment competitors, we’ll explain some pros and cons, the key features, and who might get the most out of it.

 Best Sites & Alternatives to Betterment